kinde-oss/kinde-react-native-sdk-0-7x/README.md

 ### ~~Handle redirect~~ [Deprecated]

+**_Note_: Since version 1.1, handling redirection is no longer necessary because the SDK authenticates by starting a web browser inside your app rather than using an external one.
+Details regarding implementations can be found at: [Full code sample for the authentication](#full-code-sample-for-the-authentication)**

 After the user logs in to Kinde, it will be redirected to your app via a deep link, which includes some information (e.g., code) as parameters, and then you need to call the `getToken` method to receive a token from Kinde.
 The SDK will store the token on the keychain.
 Now, the user will be authenticated without logging in again.

 ##### ~~Handle redirect with React Native~~